Skip to main content

 European Commission proposes common specifications for IVDs for parasites, viruses

 The European Commission has proposed updates to common specifications for certain class D in vitro diagnostic devices to include tests for specific parasites and viruses of public health concern.
-Stakeholders have four weeks to comment on these proposed amendments, which, if finalized, will revise Regulation (EU) 2017/746 to address additional public health issues.
+Stakeholders have four weeks to comment on these proposed amendments, which, if finalized, will revise Regulation (the EU) 2017/746 to address additional public health issues.

 The European Medicines Agency (EMA) has launched a pilot program offering free advice to medical device manufacturers and notified bodies for orphan medical devices.
 This program, part of a 2022 law, will use a risk-based approach to select devices and, if successful, may become a permanent model to support orphan products.
-The program applies to devices intended to treat or diagnose rare diseases affecting up to 12,000 people annually in the EU.
+The program applies to devices intended to treat or diagnose rare diseases affecting up to 12,000 people annually in the the EU.

 AUSTRALIA